davidhintelmann/Oanda-REST-V20/README.md

 ```

 **Please note**
+A live tick stream has been developed based on [Quant Start](https://www.quantstart.com/articles/Forex-Trading-Diary-1-Automated-Forex-Trading-with-the-OANDA-API) tutorial on an event driven software to control an automatted trading platform. **WARNING** FOR EDUCATIONAL PURPOSES ONLY.

 This code will require folder called res in parent directory (this folder).
 The res folder will need to have a ids.json file for ID and an oanda_api_key.json file for API token issued by Oanda (example json files in res folder).
 Token and ID Key can be obtained for free from Oanda.